US inflation slowed sharply to 7.1% over past 12 months

-On a month-to-month basis, the consumer price index rose just 0.1% in November, down from 0.4% in October.
+Grocery prices, though, remained a trouble spot last month, rising 0.5% from October to November and 12% compared with a year ago.
+Housing costs also jumped, though much of that data doesn't yet reflect real-time measures that show declines in home prices and apartment rents.

+Wall Street immediately welcomed Tuesday's better-than-expected inflation data as providing further support for the Federal Reserve to slow and potentially pause its rate hikes by early next year.
+Dow Jones Industrial Average futures pointed to a jump of more than 700 points when trading begins.

-Even with last month’s further easing of inflation, the Federal Reserve plans to keep raising interest rates.
-On Wednesday, the Fed is set to boost its benchmark rate for a seventh time this year, a move that will further raise borrowing costs for consumers and businesses.
+Even with last month’s further easing of inflation, the Fed plans to keep raising interest rates.
+On Wednesday, the central bank is set to boost its benchmark rate for a seventh time this year, a move that will further raise borrowing costs for consumers and businesses.
 Economists have warned that in continuing to tighten credit to fight inflation, the Fed is likely to cause a recession next year.

-Tuesday’s government report showed that inflation in November was slowed by less expensive gasoline, electricity and used cars, among other items.

 Several trends have started to reduce price pressures, though they won’t likely be enough to bring overall inflation back down to levels that Americans were used to anytime soon.